 For Gary A. Barner, a 16-month sentence in federal prison for theft is anticlimactic.
 Maybe that's because he's already doing time in state prison for something a lot more serious.
 Barner, formerly treasurer for Local 518 of the Paper, Allied-Industrial, Chemical and Energy Workers International Union (PACE), was sentenced in federal court on January 14 to one year and four months in prison for embezzling nearly $30,000 from the Rome, Ga.-based union.
 He pleaded guilty in October.
-PACE is now part of the United Steelworkers of America, the two having merged in 2005.
+PACE is now part of the United Steelworkers, the two having merged in 2005.

 On October 23, Stephen Priest, former financial secretary for United Auto Workers Local 1516, was indicted in U.S. District Court for the District of Delaware on 12 counts of embezzling funds from his union in the amount of $97,899.19.Federal prosecutors charge that during September 2005-May 2006 Priest wrote himself 57 unauthorized checks, forging the signature of the union president.He also allegedly wrote checks to pay personal bills.The local represents workers at the Johnson Controls battery manufacturing plant in Middletown, Del.The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.(Associated Press, 10/31/07; OLMS, 11/10/07).

 Financial Secretary in Michigan Sentenced for False Statements